 Linda’s global view of the world started during childhood.
 An Air Force brat, she was raised on remote military bases in Thailand; Okinawa, Japan; Alaska; and the Florida Panhandle.

 In 1998, Linda moved to New York City to attend the Columbia University Graduate School of Journalism.
 She wrote her masters thesis on the passing of a hate crimes law in New York State.
-For the next twelve years, she remained in Manhattan finessing her craft as a storyteller in news and entertainment, before her transition into communications brought her to Bangkok and now, San Francisco.
+For the next twelve years, she remained in Manhattan finessing her craft as a storyteller in news and entertainment, before her transition into communications brought her to Bangkok, San Francisco and now Los Angeles.